facebook pixel Skip to Main Content

 1. Be a United States citizen, national, or permanent resident alien at the time of application.

-2. Be a junior or senior level student in a STEM field (Biology, Chemistry, Physics, Mathematics) at the baccalaureate level or be on track to complete the requirements of a baccalaureate in a STEM field in the next two years.
+2. Be a junior or senior-level student in a STEM field (Biology, Chemistry, Physics, Mathematics) at the baccalaureate level or be on track to complete the requirements of a baccalaureate in a STEM field in the next two years.

 3. Demonstrate a commitment to pursue a teaching career in a high-need school.
-Scholars must

 4. Have a cumulative grade point average of 3.0 or above, which aligns with ISU Graduate School requirements for the Master of Arts in Teaching (MAT) program.

-5. Able to pass a background check.
+5. Be able to pass a background check.

 Although the MAT program is offered fully online, except for field experiences and student teaching, Noyce Scholars must still attend the monthly meetings with other Noyce Scholars at the ISU Pocatello campus.